marcoschaule/tutorials-source/source/_posts/recipes/angularjs-1.x/services.md

 * **stores data in memory** as long as the page is not reloaded, which they should be used for instead of controllers,

-Here an example of a controller:
+Here an example of a service definition:
 ```javascript
 angular
   .module('myModule')